PayCargo/Docs/source/index.html.md

 }
 ```

-This endpoint updates the total and payment due date for the transaction.
+This endpoint updates the total and payment due date for the paid transaction.

 ### HTTP Request